-This Mexican inspired recipe for Pollo a la Crema features chicken breasts in a cream sauce with mushrooms and sauteed green peppers.
-It is rich and creamy with a spicy sauce.
+This Mexican inspired recipe for Pollo a la Crema features chicken breasts in a crema sauce with mushrooms and sautéed green peppers.

 When my husband and I eat out at our favorite Mexican restaurant, pollo a la crema is always a popular choice.
 Would you like to have it more often than an eating out experience?